Greece to get bailout extension, says finance minister

 Despite Mr Stournaras' comments, European Central Bank (ECB) president Mario Draghi said later he was unaware that an extension had been agreed.

 Greece is having to meet the austerity targets in order to receive its bailout instalments.

 Mr Stournaras said the measures would go before parliament next week.

-"Today, we obtained the extension," he told MPs, without specifying how much extra time Athens had been granted.'Not finished'
+"Today, we obtained the extension," he told MPs, without specifying how much extra time Athens had been granted.